 Another possibility is to add the cross-cutting concern modules to the main modules in such way that the cross-cutting concern modules only act as connections (or "relay modules") to an (external) framework, which implements the cross-cutting concern more elaborately and will therefore actually perform the needed functionality.
 We call integrations of this type the relay integration pattern and will refer to it as configuration 2.
-More specifically, a relay module can link to a dedicated framework (i.e., the framework was specifically designed for the considered system) or standardized (possibly even publicly available).
+More specifically, a relay module can link to a framework which is dedicated (i.e., the framework was specifically designed for the considered system) or standardized (possibly even publicly available).
 The first option is referred to as configuration 2A while the latter one will be referenced as configuration 2B.
-In the context of a software system, imagine for instance a separate module added to a data entity acting as a proxy to a specifically designed persistency framework (2A) or to a widely used standard solution, such as Java Persistence API (2B).
+In the context of a software system, imagine for instance a separate module added to a data entity which acts as a proxy to a specifically designed persistency framework (2A) or to a standard solution which is widely used, such as Java Persistence API (2B).
 Finally, it is also possible to have a relay module connecting to a framework gateway module.
-Here, it is only the framework gateway that connects directly to the external framework.
+Here, it is only the framework gateway which connects directly to the external framework.
 This third variant is referred to as configuration 2C.
-In the context of a software system, imagine for instance a dedicated gateway module that connects to the JPA framework allowing all cross-cutting concern relay modules to call the gateway without being dependent on JPA themselves.
+In the context of a software system, imagine for instance a dedicated gateway module which connects to the JPA framework allowing all cross-cutting concern relay modules to call the gateway without being dependent on JPA themselves.